This article was medically fact-checked by Women’s health expert and Gynaecologist Dr. Alyssa Dweck.

 If you can do all this with a light weight, try increasing the weight of the ball.
 Good quality exercisers, like Laselle, offer sets of progressive weights that you can work through as you build strength.
 These can also be linked together for more weight combinations and even more challenging workouts.

 Don’t – Give Yourself A Hard Time.

 Like all workouts, the results are never instantaneous.
 Try exercising your pelvic floor 3 times a week to daily, and in a few weeks you will really begin to feel the results.

-Pelvic floor exercises are great for preparing and recovering from birth and increasing bladder control.
+Pelvic floor exercises are great for preparing and recovering from birth and increasing bladder control; please check in with your health care provider on when and if use is permissible.
 They can also help with pelvic floor tightness which can improve sensations during sex – yay!
 These tiny weights make a really huge impact, whatever your ultimate goal is.
 For more reasons why you should do Kegels, click here.

 Do – Keep It Clean.

 No matter what type of vagina weight you’re using, make sure you clean them before and after use.
 We recommend using antibacterial soap and water, or a pH-balanced intimate accessory cleaner.
 This is really important in protecting you from any harmful bacteria and keeping your exercisers in tip-top condition.
 Make sure there is an easy retieval mechanism for weights; the lasalle weights have a simple attached string for easy removal.

 Do – Have Fun

 As well as contributing to many aspects of your intimate well-being, pelvic floor exercising is fun, easy and top-quality me-time.
 Bringing weights into the equation makes exercise more efficient, and allows you to build strength and tone even faster.